-Twenty Local Bodies are charged for water services pursuant to contracts between the Local Bodies and the Authority.
-Of these Local Bodies, 14 pay for water services at the full water rates under contracts renegotiated by the Authority with such Local Bodies.
-Various arrangements are in effect for five of the remaining six communities, which in the aggregate account for approximately 5.2% of total consumption, not including Bedford, which is not metered by the Authority.
+Twenty-four Local Bodies are charged for water services pursuant to contracts between the Local Bodies and the Authority or by special legislative acts.
+Of these Local Bodies, 18 pay for water services at the full water rates.
+Various arrangements are in effect for five communities, which in the aggregate account for approximately 2.3% of total consumption in Fiscal Year 2010, not including Bedford, which is not metered by the Authority and receives its water through the Town of Lexington.
+Clinton receives its first 800 million gallons of water per year at no charge pursuant to a special act, and typically consumes less than 800 million gallons annually, but would be charged generally applicable rates for any amounts in excess thereof.

-Pursuant to Authority Regulations, continuation of water supply services to any Local Body under special acts or contracts shall be made on such reasonable terms and charges as the Authority shall determine, provided in each instance the Authority determines that (i) the safe yield of the DCR Watershed System, on advice of the DCR Division of Water Supply Protection, is sufficient to meet the projected demand (provided that any Local Body previously receiving water supply services on a contract basis shall not be denied continuation of service if it has no other local water supply capable of being developed), (ii) no existing or potential local water supply has been abandoned, (iii) the Local Body has adopted a water management plan approved by the state Water Resources Commission, (iv) the Local Body has adopted effective demand management, leak detection and water system rehabilitation measures, (v) a local water source feasible for development has not been identified by the Local Body or the DEP, and (vi) a water use survey has been completed identifying all local users in the Local Body consuming in excess of 20 million gallons per year.
+Pursuant to Authority regulations, continuation of water supply services to any Local Body under special acts or contracts shall be made on such reasonable terms and charges as the Authority shall determine, provided in each instance the Authority determines that (i) the safe yield of the DCR Watershed System, on advice of the DCR Division of Water Supply Protection, is sufficient to meet the projected demand (provided that any Local Body previously receiving water supply services on a contract basis shall not be denied continuation of service if it has no other local water supply capable of being developed), (ii) no existing or potential local water supply has been abandoned, (iii) the Local Body has adopted a water management plan approved by the state Water Resources Commission, (iv) the Local Body has adopted effective demand management, leak detection and water system rehabilitation measures, (v) a local water source feasible for development has not been identified by the Local Body or the DEP, and (vi) a water use survey has been completed identifying all local users in the Local Body consuming in excess of 20 million gallons per year.